yoember/yoember.github.io/index.md

 This command generates your main template file: `app/templates/application.hbs`.

-Open this file in your favourite editor and add the following html code:
+Open this file in your favorite editor and add the following html code:

 ```html
 <h1>Welcome to Ember</h1>